 If the tax dollars that built transnational tech corporations are sincerely justified by “helping Americans,” there is only one solution at this point:

 81. For Fortune 500 tech companies (or those that have ever been listed as such), present-day value of all historical tax grants, subsidies, and special tax deductions, and all revenues deriving from those privileges, must be estimated.
+That is the taxpayer-owned portion of their company.
 An independent board of private sector technologists with civic expertise will form a venture capital group.
 They will take the present-day value from those tech companies, and use it to finance competing technology startups run by people who have never been employed as managers by Facebook, Microsoft, Google, Apple, or any tech company in the Fortune 500.

-There is no epic conclusion or summary of this series.
-The purpose was to comprehensively expose the reader to all aspects of political advantage and failure that contributed to the epic defeat of Republicans in 2019 Virginia.
+The purpose of this series is to comprehensively expose the reader to all aspects of political advantage and failure that contributed to the epic defeat of Republicans in 2019 Virginia.
 Alvarism encourages the reader to ponder all of the factors and brainstorm actions they can take to correct the problems.

 82. Democrats now control all of Virginia governance for the first time since 1993.
 There is not one factor in this series that did it alone, although some were more impactful than others.